 We had been dreaming of a backpacking trip to the Philippines for so long and we were not disappointed.
 The Philippines is simply a gorgeous country that impressed us with its underwater world, beautiful beaches and stunning islands.
 We are sure that it was not the last trip for to the Philippines.
 We will definitely come back again!

-We hope you enjoyed our Philippine travel guide. if you have any questions just leave us a comment below!
+We hope you enjoyed our Philippine travel guide. if you have any questions about our philippines backpacking guide just leave us a comment below!